 the specific projects I am offering this summer.
 For more details, please feel free

 to talk to me.

-The Web contains a huge collection of tables (often referred to as Web tables)
+The Web contains a huge collection of lists and tables (often referred to as Web tables)

 embedded in documents.
-These tables are much different than relational tables in that the schema information either is not available or is not know in advance.
-This project will build tools and will experiments for effectively querying Web
+These lists and tables are much different than relational tables in that the schema information either is not available or is not know in advance.
+This project will build tools and will experiments for effectively querying Web tables.

-This project builds upon a project developed in Summer 2018.
+This project builds upon a project we have developed in a past work.

-The project relates to some of our ongoing work on related topics.
+The project relates to some of other ongoing projects.

 Applicants are expected to have a good CS background (preferably be in their 3rd or